 BMEN 3420/6420 and CENG 6420.
 Transport in Cells and Organs

 Fundamental principles of fluid mechanics and mass transport are applied to biological systems at the cellular, tissue, and organ levels.
 The topics of this course are the cardiovascular and respiratory systems; cell adhesion and migration; intracellular,

-drug transport and pharmacokinetics, and transport-related diseases (atherosclerosis, sickle cell disease, embolism, cancer metastasis).
+transmembrane and transvascular transport; drug transport and pharmacokinetics; and transport-related pathological conditions (inflammation, atherosclerosis, thrombosis and embolism, sickle cell disease, cancer metastasis).

-Fundamental principles of continuum mechanics will be applied to problems of biomechanics at the cellular level.
+Fundamental principles of continuum mechanics are applied to problems of biomechanics at the cellular level.
 Topics covered include structure of mammalian cells,

 cell membrane mechanics, mechanics of the cytoskeleton, models of cell viscoelasticity, cell adhesion, active cell processes, flow-induced deformation of blood cells,

 and experimental techniques (micropipette aspiration, biointerface probe, atomic force microscopy, magnetic twisting cytometry, optical tweezers, and flow chamber assays).

 The objective of this graduate course is to provide students with the skills and knowledge necessary for computational modeling of biological and physiological systems and